 What is Permafund?

 Permafund provides seed grants of up to $2000 to support permaculture projects in Australia and overseas.
-Once per year we accept applications for small grants which are assessed on need; alignment with permaculture principles and ethics, and project sustainability.
+We accept applications for small grants which are assessed on need; alignment with permaculture principles and ethics, and project sustainability.

 A volunteer run committee comprised of experienced permaculture practitioners and international aid experts assess and allocate the grant amounts.
 Permafund has a Child Protection policy and evaluation requirements that all grant recipients must comply with.

 How have previous grants been used?

 Permafund has been providing small grants to community groups since 2008.
 In 2018, grants were provided to: